maufirf/es112_1313617014_portfolio/README.md

 I have a few many projects for the last 6 months back, however, some of them are mostly private and/or not hosted at github, in which I cannot allow any third parties to observe at it.
 All the code written on my github were originally written by me or said otherwise.
 When I took reference from other sites (i.e StackOverflow), I usually put comments on the code.
 I can't really document them because I wrote too much lines.
 The dependencies are mostly written by the third parites (i.e NumPy, Discord.py) unless stated otherwise.
 Almost none of them have proper license yet because the platforms I'm deploying does not require that necessarily and Indonesian goverment has no regulation on that yet.
 I don't have a privacy policy yet regarding data collection from the users for some of my projects, but most of them came from Google Forms which require them to log in and consent to send data under Google's privacy policy, at least to this date.

-This repository is private - for registered eyes only.
+This repository does not include the source code as the source codes are already put in their own repository and re-cloning it is futile.

 ---------------
 ---------------